laloptk/wp-table-builder/README.md

 ## ✍️ Author

-Originally crafted by [Eduardo](https://eduardos-portfolio.netlify.app/) with the help of ChatGPT to fill a real-world need in WordPress plugin development.
+Originally crafted by [Eduardo Sanchez Hidalgo](https://eduardos-portfolio.netlify.app/) with the help of ChatGPT to fill a real-world need in WordPress plugin development.